-NHS staff who work in the north west of England are eligible to join as borrowing members.
+NHS staff who work in the north west of England are eligible to join as non-borrowing, visitor members.

-Please apply for membership at the Library Help Desk bringing the relevant ID (NHS employment card).
+Please apply for membership at the Library Help Desk bringing photo identification and proof of address.

-NHS staff can borrow two items for two weeks.
-There is no access to computing facilities, Short Loan material or to electronic resources except through the visitor access.
+NHS staff membership is REFERENCE ONLY.
+There is no access to computing facilities or to electronic resources except through the visitor access.
 Should a NHS staff member want to borrow books, please contact your local NHS Hospital Library.

-Membership does not provide access to computing facilities, the SJL Short Loan Collection which includes 7 day and 1 day loans or any electronic resources, other than by use of the visitor access.
+Membership does not provide access to computing facilities, the HCL and SJL Short Loan Collection which includes 7 day and 1 day loans or any electronic resources, other than by use of the visitor access.

 Sixth form students (Years 12 and 13) can generally use the library for reference use, on production of a letter from their school or college.
 Some categories of sixth form student can borrow, e.g. students on the Scholars programme and students at the University of Liverpool Life Sciences UTC.
 Please contact us for further information.